Future Video Studio

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Submit a Future Video Studio render job through the FVS Agent API,' specifying the action (submit), resource (render job), and context.
-It differentiates from sibling tools like cancel or status checks.
+The description clearly states 'Submit a Future Video Studio render job through the FVS Agent API,' which provides a specific verb (submit) and resource (render job).
+This distinguishes it from sibling tools like cancel, quote, or status.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.